The European Union's Four Speeds of Enlargement and Membership

 This identity crisis affects the European Union.
 Never has Europe been more fractured.
 It is now a continent of four speeds.
 The rich core of the European Union, notably Germany and France, constitutes its engine.
 The mendicant members - from Greece to Portugal - enjoy inane dollops of cash from Brussels but have next to no say in Union matters.

-The shoo-in candidates - Poland, Hungary, the Czech Republic and, maybe, Slovakia, if it keeps ignoring the outcomes of its elections - are frantically distancing themselves from the queue of beggars, migrants and criminals that awaits at the pearly gates of Brussels.
+The once shoo-in candidates and members since 2004 - Poland, Hungary, the Czech Republic and, maybe, Slovakia, if it keeps ignoring the outcomes of its elections - are frantically distancing themselves from the queue of beggars, migrants and criminals that awaits at the pearly gates of Brussels.
 The Belgian Curtain -between central European candidates and east European aspirants - is falling fast and may prove to be far more divisive and effective than anything dreamt up by Stalin.

-The fourth group comprises real candidates - such as Bulgaria - and would be applicants, such as Romania, Macedonia, Albania, Yugoslavia, Bosnia-Herzegovina and even Croatia.
-Some of them are tainted by war crimes.
+The fourth group comprises even newer members - such as Bulgaria and Romania – and “countries” such as Macedonia, Albania, Yugoslavia, Bosnia-Herzegovina and even Croatia.
+Some of the latter are tainted by war crimes.
 Others are addicted to donor conferences.
 Yet others are travesties of the modern nation state having been hijacked and subverted by tribal crime gangs.
 Most of them combine all these unpalatable features.

 Many of these countries possess the dubious distinction of having once been misruled by the sick man of Europe, the Ottoman Empire.
-In a moment of faux-pas honesty, Valerie Giscard D'Estaing, the chairman of the European Union's much-touted constitutional convention, admitted last week that a European Union with Turkey will no longer be either European or United.
-Imagine how they perceive the likes of Macedonia, or Albania.
+In a moment of faux-pas honesty, Valerie Giscard D'Estaing, the chairman of the European Union's much-touted constitutional convention, admitted in November 2002 that a European Union with Turkey will no longer be either European or United.
+Imagine how they perceive the likes of Macedonia, or Albania (to which they apply the epiteth “The Ottoman Bloc”).

-As the Union enlarges to the east and south, its character will be transformed.
-It will become poorer and darker, more prone to crime and corruption, to sudden or seasonal surges of immigration, to fractiousness and conflict.
+As the Union enlarges to the east and south, its character has been and is being transformed.
+It has become poorer and darker, more prone to crime and corruption, to sudden or seasonal surges of immigration, to fractiousness and conflict.
 It is a process of conversion to a truly multi-ethnic and multi-cultural grouping with a weighty Slav and Christian Orthodox presence.
 Not necessarily an appetizing prospect, say many.

 The former communist countries in transition are supposed to be miraculously transformed by the accession process.
 Alas, the indelible pathologies of communism mesh well with Brussels's unmanageable, self-perpetuating and opaque bureaucracy.
 These mutually-enhancing propensities are likely to yield a giant and venal welfare state with a class of aged citizens in the core countries of the European Union living off the toil of young, mostly Slav, laborers in its eastern territories.
 This is the irony: the European Union is doomed without enlargement.
 It needs these countries far more than they need it.